 Data access and currency

 EPA Victoria updates the PSR on a monthly basis and we spatially locate and upload this data to the VVG portal within a day or two after receiving the updated information.
-The locations have been determined manually based on information given on the PSR as at 31 May 2016, as well as using historic maps and other publicly available data.
+The locations have been determined manually based on information given on the PSR on the 31st November 2017, as well as using historic maps and other publicly available data.

 The site locations should be taken as a guide only, as in some instances not enough information is available to give an exact location.
-Twenty three sites for the April 2016 PSR are missing from the portal due to not having enough data to determine a location.
+Twenty five sites for the November 2017 PSR are missing from the portal due to not having enough data to determine a location.
 A spreadsheet of the sites not included in the portal can be downloaded here.

 EPA Victoria plan to show these sites spatially on their website in the future, at which time we will use their location data to show them spatially on the VVG portal.